 This summer annual broadleaf plant is reproduced by the broadcasting of its seeds, which allows it to spread quickly – hence the plant has sometimes been deemed invasive.

 Lady’s Thumb Identification

-- Flowers are between half and inch to two inch clusters of pink oval shape on a pink spike.
+- Flowers are between half-an-inch to two-inch clusters of pink oval shape on a pink spike.
 Each individual flower oval is roughly one-eighth of an inch long.

 - The leaves on this wild plant alternate up the stem, one per node.

 - Leaves are narrow and elliptic.
-They commonly grow to between four to six inches long.
+They commonly grow between four to six inches long.